milad-ai/dbst4041/Syllabus.md

 - Build and deploy database applications starting from conceptual design to functional prototypes.
 - Learn to connect databases with **Python** and perform **data analysis with Pandas and PySpark**.
-- Explore **security, privacy, and ethical considerations** in handling data.
 - Compare relational approaches with **NoSQL** paradigms and understand their trade-offs.

 Upon successful completion of this course, the student will be able to: